myquite/tml_parser/docs/TML_SCHEMA_EXAMPLE.md

 # TML Schema Example Documentation

-This document explains the TML (Teaching Markup Language) v0.1 schema structure using the concrete example in `example_course.tml`.
+This document explains the TML (Training Markup Language) v0.1 schema structure using the concrete example in `example_course.tml`.

 ## Overview